 The following outlines which employees are eligible to enroll in your group health plan, as well as when they can enroll and make changes.
-Please read this information carefully and discuss any questions with your account executive.
+Please read this information carefully and discuss any questions with your sales professional.

 Section 125- Permitted Election Changes